Charles Wicksteed (engineer)

 Charles Wicksteed (1847–1931) was a British engineer, businessman, and entrepreneur.
-He is best known as a manufacturer of playground equipment and as the founder of Wicksteed Park.
+He is best known as a manufacturer of playground equipment and as the founder of Wicksteed Park in Kettering.

 Biography

 Wicksteed was born in Leeds in 1847.
 His father was Charles Wicksteed, a Unitarian minister and his mother was Jane Lupton.
-His parents met when Charles Senior arrived in Leeds in 1835 to lead Mill Hill Chapel, at the heart of that industrial city, and two years later they married.
+His parents met when Charles senior arrived in Leeds in 1835 to lead Mill Hill Chapel, at the heart of that industrial city, and two years later they married.

 Wicksteed was one of nine children.
 Sisters included Janet, who wrote a memoir under the name of Mrs Arthur Lewis.
 Brothers included Philip (Henry), the economist and Unitarian theologian, and (Joseph) Hartley, president of the Institute of Mechanical Engineers, whose daughter Mary Cicely married the Australian surgeon Sir Alan Newton.
 They had the maverick MP and mining engineer Arnold Lupton as their first cousin.

 At the age of 16, Wicksteed accepted an apprenticeship at locomotive manufacturer Kitson & Hewitson.
 When he was 21, Wicksteed founded Charles Wicksteed and Co., Ltd., a steam plough contracting business.
 Initially based in Norfolk, he moved operations to Kettering in 1872.
-In 1876, he established an engineering workshop called The Stamford Road Works.
+In 1876, he established an engineering workshop called the Stamford Road Works.
 The firm was successful, and he sold his ploughing business in 1894.

 In 1907, Wicksteed's firm developed a motor car transmission.
 Although considered a noteworthy invention, it was a commercial failure.
 Wicksteed then pivoted to power tools, including hydraulic hacksaw and circular saw machines.
-These inventions were highly successful and subsequently mass produced.
-During World War I, Wicksteed principally manufactured munitions, gauges, and gears for the war effort.
+These inventions were successful and subsequently mass produced.
+During the First World War, Wicksteed principally manufactured munitions, gauges, and gears for the war effort.

+In the early twentieth century, he a wrote several pamphlets on topics including agricultural labour, capital, and what he called 'the farce of nationalisation' of the coal board.